Arithmetic D-modules on locally noetherian formal schemes

-If $\cX$ is an adic formal scheme and $Y\subset\cX$ is a closed subscheme, the completion $\hat\cX_Y$ of $\cX$ along $Y$ is defined in the same way as in the case of ordinary schemes, c.f. \cite[I Ch.
+If $\cX$ is an locally noetherian formal scheme and $Y\subset\cX$ is a closed subscheme, the completion $\hat\cX_Y$ of $\cX$ along $Y$ is defined in the same way as in the case of ordinary schemes, c.f. \cite[I Ch.
 10]{EGA}.

 \begin{cor} If $f:\cX$ is a locally noetherian formal scheme and $Y\subset\cX$ is a closed subscheme, the canonical morphism $i_Y:\hat\cX_Y\to\cX$ is universally noetherian. \end{cor} \begin{demo} The morphism of reduced schemes induced by $i_Y$ is a closed immersion. \end{demo}